treeverse/lakeFS/docs/integrations/glue_hive_metastore.md

 # Managing Tables With lakeFS Branches
 ## Motivation
-When creating a table in Glue/Hive metastore (using a client such as Spark, Hive, Presto), We specify the table location.
+When creating a table in Glue/Hive metastore (using a client such as Spark, Hive, Presto), we specify the table location.
 Consider the table `my_table` which was created with the location `s3://example/main/path/to/table`.

 Assume we created a new branch called `DEV` with `main` as the source branch.
 The data from `s3://example/main/path/to/table` is now accessible in `s3://example/DEV/path/to/table`.
 The metadata is not managed in lakeFS, meaning we don't have any table pointing to `s3://example/DEV/path/to/table`.

-To address this lakeFS introduces `lakectl metastore` commands.
+To address this, lakeFS introduces `lakectl metastore` commands.
 The case above could be handled using the copy command: it can create a copy of `my_table` with data located in `s3://example/DEV/path/to/table`.
+Note that this is a fast, metadata-only operation.

 ## Configurations
-The Metastore commands could run on Glue or Hive metastore.<br/>
+The `lakectl metastore` commands could run on Glue or Hive metastore.<br/>
 Add the following to the lakectl configuration file (by default `~/.lakectl.yaml`):
 ### Hive
 {: .no_toc }